bjweare/Nadeshiko/README.md

 > *[How to crop with ffmpeg](https://ffmpeg.org/ffmpeg-filters.html#crop).*

+#### Static audio bitrates

+> *Unlike video bitrate, that changes many times during calculations, audio bitrates are constant values.
+Audio bitrate may change only when Nadeshiko switches to another resolution profile.
+Sound is often given second priority (if it isn’t cut out at all), but there are situations, when initially low audio bitrate may be raised.
+Say you set the default audio bitrate to 98k, but the space in the container allows for up to 200k.
+Why not raise the audio bitrate to 192k?
+This feature is viewed in the near perspective.*

 #### No integration with mpv (sadly)

 > *What has driven the creation of Nadeshiko is `convert_script.lua` for mpv, that started to garble video.
 It was an mpv script, which once could encode, crop and catenate.
 Thanks be to it and RIP.*
 > *There are plans to somehow couple mpv with Nadeshiko, so that the latter would be a video cutting backend, but so far Lua repels too much to touch it.*

+## It isn’t working!

+There should be a folder called `nadeshiko_logs` alongside the file.
+It keeps last five logs of `nadeshiko.sh` and `ffmpeg` logs for the first and the second passes.
+Try to solve the mystery – it probably lies within lacking ffmpeg modules and solves with your package manager.
+If it isn’t something that’s handled, i.e. `nadeshiko.sh` stops with exit code 2, then [file a bug](https://github.com/deterenkelt/Nadeshiko/issues/new).